MBB-team/VBA-toolbox/_wiki/Home.md

 # Library of models

 > The VBA-toolbox already includes a large library of plug-and-play models.
 Below, we give a few examples of such models.
-We briefly expose the main theoretical and experimental issues, and point to the relevant functions of the VBA toolbox (demonstration scripts, evolution/observation functions, etc...).
-Note that this list is by no means exhaustive: users are invited to look for demonstration scripts in VBA `\subfunctions` folder.
+We briefly expose the main theoretical and experimental issues, and point to the relevant VBA functions (demonstration scripts, evolution/observation functions, etc...).
+Note that this list is by no means exhaustive: users are invited to look for demonstration scripts in VBA's `\subfunctions` folder.

 ### Behavioural/cognitive models